 Generally, I found that having the device in black and white constantly made it considerably more functional when viewing the live feed—footage took on a clarity and smoothness much more deserving of the camera’s capabilities.

-There’s a disappointing lack of options when it comes to image quality.
-Indeed, even the regular three quality setting modes one would expect—low, medium, and high—are reduced to just two: ‘high’ and ‘max’.
+There’s a lack of options when it comes to image quality.
+There are only two preset quality settings: ‘high’ and ‘max’.

 Settings options are quite limited compared to other security cameras.

-Perhaps as a result of internet connection, I couldn’t notice any discernible difference between the two, other than the white balance on the ‘max’ setting being slightly worse, interestingly enough.
+Perhaps as a result of internet connection, I couldn’t notice any discernible difference between the two, other than the white balance on the ‘max’ setting being slightly poorer.

 High quality (left) and Max quality (right).
 Little discernible difference, though note that the white balance in the sky is poorer on the right.